jdittrich/userNeedResearchBook/text/dataGathering.md

 quality of the participant’s work.

 >…Therefore, we'd like to get to know how you work.
 You are an expert in
-> that field and we'd like to learn from you.
+> that field, and we'd like to learn from you.
 This is not some kind of
 > test—when I ask questions, there are no wrong answers.

 Although you may have described the time frame and the method already